Bob Lilly

-Robert Lewis Lilly (born July 26, 1939), nicknamed "Mr. Cowboy", is an American former professional football player who was a defensive tackle for the Dallas Cowboys of the National Football League (NFL) for fourteen seasons.
+Robert Lewis Lilly (born July 26, 1939), nicknamed "Mr. Cowboy", is an American former professional football defensive tackle who played in the National Football League (NFL) for 14 seasons with the Dallas Cowboys.
 He played college football for the TCU Horned Frogs.
 Lilly was inducted into the Pro Football Hall of Fame in 1980 and the College Football Hall of Fame in 1981.

 Early life

 Born in Olney, Texas, Lilly grew up in Throckmorton, the son of John and Margaret (Redwine) Lilly.
 Lilly's father and grandfather were both involved in farming and ranching, but the severe 1950s Texas drought forced his family to move at the end of his junior year at Throckmorton High School, where he received All-District honors in football.
-In basketball, he was named All-District and Honorable-mention All-state.
+In basketball, he was named All-District and honorable-mention All-state.

 In 1956, Lilly and his family relocated to northeastern Oregon to Pendleton—where his mother had family and jobs were available—for his senior year.
 At Pendleton High School, he was named All-state in football and second-team All-state in basketball for the Buckaroos.

 College career

-Lilly accepted an athletic scholarship from Texas Christian University, where he was nicknamed 'Tiger' by his teammates.
-As a sophomore with the Horned Frogs, he was a part of the team that won the Southwest Conference Championship, where he was mainly a backup (one start).
+Lilly accepted an athletic scholarship from Texas Christian University, where he was nicknamed "Tiger [Lilly]" by his teammates.
+As a sophomore with the Horned Frogs, he was a part of the team that won the Southwest Conference (SWC) championship, where he was mainly a backup (one start).

-He became a starter the next year, playing alongside All-SWC defensive tackle Don Floyd, while helping his team earn a tie for the Southwest Conference Championship with the University of Texas and the University of Arkansas.
-He also received All-Southwest Conference honors on a defense that allowed only eight points per game.
+He became a starter the next year, playing alongside All-SWC defensive tackle Don Floyd, while helping his team earn a tie for the SWC championship with the University of Texas and the University of Arkansas.
+He also received All-SWC honors on a defense that allowed only eight points per game.

 Lilly was a consensus All-American as a senior in 1960 and was a 2006 inductee to the East-West Shrine Game Hall of Fame.
 He was inducted into the College Football Hall of Fame in 1981.
 He is a notable brother of Sigma Phi Epsilon fraternity, Texas Gamma chapter.

 Professional career

-The Dallas Cowboys traded their first round draft choice in the 1961 NFL draft, as part of the deal to get Eddie LeBaron from the Washington Redskins, so the Cowboys had to trade their first round pick (#4-Gary Collins) in the 1962 NFL draft along with offensive tackle Paul Dickson, in exchange for the Cleveland Browns' first round draft choice (13th overall) in 1961, in order to select Lilly, the first draft choice in franchise history.
+The Dallas Cowboys traded their first-round draft choice in the 1961 NFL draft, as part of the deal to get Eddie LeBaron from the Washington Redskins, so the Cowboys had to trade their first-round pick (#4-Gary Collins) in the 1962 NFL draft along with offensive tackle Paul Dickson, in exchange for the Cleveland Browns' first-round draft choice (13th overall) in 1961, to select Lilly, the first draft choice in franchise history.